K0IN/blog/posts/2/magic_values.md

   - Intuition
 ---

-## What are magic numbers or File signatures?
+## What are magic numbers?

-File signatures (also known as magic numbers) are specific sequences of bytes or numbers that are used to identify file formats, protocols, or data structures.
+Magic numbers are specific sequences of bytes or numbers that are used to identify file formats, protocols, or data structures.
 They are commonly found at the start of content.

 ## Why is it useful to know about some of them?